ElektraInitiative/PermaplanT/doc/backend/06performance_benchmarks.md

 Parameters:

-- username: Your PermaplanT username.
+- username: Your PermaplanT username for https://auth.permaplant.net.
 - password: Your PermaplanT password.
-- number_of_requests: The total number of requests httperf will execute.
+- number_of_requests: The total number of requests httperf will execute (e.g. 10000).
-- request_rate: How many requests will be executed per second.
+- request_rate: How many requests will be executed per second (e.g. 100).

 ### `get_statistics.sh`